Stuff Rich People Do: 10 Things You’re Probably Not Doing Right Now

 5. Rich people connect rich people with other rich people.

-6. Rich people work like their lives depend on it.
+6. They work like their lives depend on it.

 Their lives do actually depend on it, of course.
 So this just makes rich people rational people.
 How many hours do you work every day?
 Double it.
 Or stop complaining.

 What are you unusually good at?
-Get 100 times more good at it and then reveal yourself to the world.
+Get 100 times better at it and then reveal yourself to the world.
 Don’t forget to charge money for it.

 8. Rich people do not work for what they would do for free because they love it so much.